cbcrg/tcoffee/docs/tcoffee_manual.rst

-This is probably the best way to generate a high quality alignment of your two sequences when using a progressive method like ClustalW, T-Coffee, Muscle or Mafft.
+This is probably the best way to generate a high quality alignment of your two sequences when using a progressive method like ClustalW, T-Coffee, MUSCLE or MAFFT.

 Manipulating DNA sequences